kkinnebrew/clementine/README.md

 ## Including Clementine

-To use OrangeUI on your project, all you need to do is include the clementine library at the top of your root html file.
+To use Clementine on your project, all you need to do is include the clementine library at the top of your root html file.

 ```html
 <script type="text/javascript" href="clementine.js"></script>
 ```

-Depending on the features you choose to use, OrangeUI is dependent on the following libraries:
+Depending on the features you choose to use, Clementine is dependent on the following libraries:

 * jQuery - for AJAX and DOM Selectors